History

 Contact A Specific Board Member

-Diana Hughes was raised on a small hobby farm in Petaluma where the family practiced sustainability and raised 4-H animals.
-The family purchased two Ponies of the Americas and Diana enjoyed gymkhana, high school rodeo, schooling shows, trail, and horse camping with local clubs.
-Her parents instilled in her a passion for living and loving the Sonoma County rural lifestyle, which always included horses.
-Today Diana shows western pleasure and hunter.
-She continues to explore and learn by taking lessons, attending events and clinics across disciplines, including dressage, and improving human-horse relationships.
-She also continues to be an avid trail rider on regional and state park trails.
-Diana is a full-time middle school teacher and youth/teen advocate.
-She and her husband Tom are active members of the Petaluma Riding and Driving Club.
-Together they currently own three horses.
+Diana Hughes was raised on a small hobby farm in Petaluma, practicing sustainability and raising 4-H animals.
+The family purchased two Ponies of the Americas, and Diana enjoyed showing at the fair, gymkhana, high school rodeo, schooling shows, trail riding, and horse camping with local clubs.
+Her parents instilled a passion for living and loving the Sonoma County rural lifestyle, which always included horses.
+Today, Diana continues to show in Western Pleasure, trail ride, and horse camp.
+She is a retired teacher and youth/teen advocate.
+Diana and her husband, Tom, are active members of the Petaluma Riding and Driving Club, Wednesday Riders, AQHA, and AHA.
+Tom is also a member of SCTB and Reno-Sierra Riders.
+Together, they currently own four horses.

 Elizabeth Palmer began volunteering with the Sonoma County Horse Council in 2004.
 She has been a board member since 2015 and served as the Council’s president from 2015 through mid-2020.
 She is a long-time dressage enthusiast who welcomes opportunities to get out on Sonoma County’s amazing trails.
 Elizabeth is a Santa Rosa based business and taxation attorney, helping large and small businesses navigate growth, change and transitions.
 She feels privileged to have worked the Council’s current and past leadership to assist the equestrian community and ensure the future of equestrian-related activities and businesses in Sonoma County.
 Elizabeth is a long-time board member and current president of the Wild Horse and Burro Sanctuary in Shingletown, California.
 Between 2000 and 2015, she served on the board of the American Red Cross (covering Sonoma, Napa, Mendocino, Lake, Humboldt and Del Norte Counties), serving as board chair from 2004-2006.